-The MCRF model developed by the OECD is linked to compliance programmes based on legal certainty and reduced compliance costs in exchange for a higher level of transparency on the part of companies in disclosing their tax risks.
-However, such programmes do not exempt from regular checks and certain scope.
+The MCRF model developed by the OECD is linked to compliance programs based on legal certainty and reduced compliance costs in exchange for a higher level of transparency on the part of companies in disclosing their tax risks.
+However, such programs do not exempt from periodic checks and certain scope.

-NO .
-Principles Description Check Evidence of compliance at Repsol 1 Tax Strategy Tax objectives set by the BoD with strategic focus on risk appetite, tax planning and level of Board involvement in decisions, including the overall operational framework, organization of the tax department and compliance. • Tax policy.Risk Management Policy.
-2 TCF Omnicomprehensive Routine and non-routine transactions, assessment of the tax treatment of certain transactions.
-Risk management should reflect the tax strategy set by the Board. • BoD Regulation.
+(NO. .
+Principles Description Check Evidence of compliance at Repsol 1 Fiscal Strategy Tax objectives established by the BoD with strategic focus on risk appetite, tax planning and level of Board involvement in decisions, including the overall operational framework, organization of the tax department and regulatory compliance. • Fiscal Policy.
+Risk Management Policy.
+2 Routine and non-routine transactions, assessment of the tax treatment of certain transactions.
+Risk management should reflect the tax strategy set by the Board. • BoD Regulations.
 Global Investment Standard.
 Standard Intragroup Transactions.
 TCF Guide.
 Tax reporting.
-Tax Risk Map.
-OECD Standard on Control of Fiscal Risks 3 Assigned responsibilities The development of the tax strategy and the TCF is the responsibility of senior management under the supervision of the CoA.
-The implementation of the TCF involves other parts of the company involved in routine and non-routine tasks. • Decision Rights (allocation of responsibilities) Tax reporting.
-Tax Risk Control Procedure.
+Fiscal Risk Map.
+OECD Standard for Fiscal Risk Control 3 rachancinilitiac The development of the tax strategy and the FCM is the responsibility of senior management under the supervision of the BoD.
+The implementation of the FCM involves other parts of the company involved in routine and non-routine tasks. • Decision Rights (assignment of responsibilities) Tax reporting.
+Fiscal Risk Control Procedure.
 Dispute communication procedure Spain.
-Procedures Closures.
+Closing Procedures.
 PT and CbCR documentation procedure.
 Compliance procedures.
 SCIIF procedures.
-4 Documented governance System of rules (procedures) to ensure that transactions are carried out in accordance with applicable corporate policies and standards and potential risks of non-compliance are identified and managed, with sufficient resources allocated.
-The governance procedure on tax risks should include the approval (sign-off) of the BoD. • Idem. to Assigned responsibilities.
-Tax reporting.
+4 System of rules (procedures) to ensure that transactions are carried out in accordance with applicable corporate policies and standards and that potential non-compliance risks are identified and managed, with sufficient resources allocated.
+The governance procedure on fiscal risks must include the approval (sign-off) of the BoD. • Idem. to Assigned responsibilities.
+Fiscal Reporting.
 Risk Management System aligned with IS 31000.
-Tax Management Procedures + SIGEFI-SRF 5 Checks carried out Monitoring of compliance with policies and processes that are part of the TCF by the company and tax authorities (including cross-checking with reporting obligations such as DAC6). • Idem.
+Tax Management Procedures + SRF 5 Verifications performed Monitoring of compliance with policies and processes that are part of the TCF by the company and tax authorities (including cross-checking with reporting obligations such as DAC6).
+Idem.
 Documented governance.
-Integral Tax Risk System (3 defenses + ISO 31000).
-SCIIF controls in tax processes.
-6 Risk insurance Ensuring that tax risks have adequate controls and reliability of tax returns, establishing "risk appetite" and a risk management framework capable of identifying deviations through mitigation and elimination mechanisms. • BoD Regulation (sign-off procedures).
+Integral Tax Risks System (3 defenses + ISO 31000).
+ICFR controls in tax processes.
+6 Ensuring that tax risks have adequate controls and reliability of tax returns, establishing "risk appetite" and a risk management framework capable of identifying deviations through mitigation and elimination mechanisms. • BoD regulations (sign-off procedures).
 Internal and external TCF performance check.
 Risk mitigation and error correction mechanisms.
 Annual internal audit review (reporting compliance to the Audit and Control Committee of the BoD).